alejandro945/ice-fibonacci/README.md

    c.
 Starts with "BC" (broadcast), the message must be returned by the server to ALL clients registered with it.

 ![distri](./assets/distributed.png)

+### Concurrency

+- This problem was resolve implementing a CallBack, this CallBack has a real concurrency, to see more information about this.

+**To see the analysis and the conclusion reached after automating the process go to the following <a href="./docs/Analisis del TimeOut - Concurrencia.pdf">link<a>**

 ## **Authors** ✒️